 My Top Three Fantasy Authors

 My top three fantasy authors are Sarah Addison Allen, Marissa Meyer, and Kristin Cashore.
-Sarah Addison Allen writes more touch-of-magic books, while Marissa Meyer writes completely unique and unusual takes on fairy tales set in a futuristic society, but with some problems and diseases reminiscent of the distance past.
-Kristin Cashore has the ability to build a fantasy world that’s so detailed you could get lost in it, and her characters have endless depth that keep pulling you in.
+Sarah Addison Allen writes more touch-of-magic books, while Marissa Meyer writes completely unique and unusual takes on fairy tales set in a futuristic society, but with some problems and diseases reminiscent of the distant past.
+Kristin Cashore has the ability to build a fantasy world that’s so detailed you could get lost in it, and her characters have an endless depth that keeps pulling you in.

 “I'm not going to wear a red dress," she said.